Skip Navigation

 Office: SBS S-245

-Dr. Tracey L. Walters is Professor of Literature of the Department of Africana Studies at Stony Brook University where she also holds an affiliate appointment with the Department of English and Comparative Literature.
-Dr. Walters works in the areas of African American Women’s Literature Black British literature.
-She has published a number of articles on the subject of African Diasporic Women’s literature and two books: African American Women and the Classicists Tradition: Black Women Writers from Wheatley to Morrison (Palgrave 2007) and edited the collection Zadie Smith: Critical Essays (Peter Lang 2008).
-Walters is currently completing a multimedia project on Caribbean nannies in New York.
-In Fall 2013, Dr. Walters received the Outstanding Faculty Member Award from the Stony Brook University chapter of the NAACP.
+Dr. Tracey L. Walters is Professor of Literature and former Chair of the Department of Africana Studies at Stony Brook University where she also holds an affiliate appointment with the Department of English and Comparative Literature.
+Dr. Walters works in the areas of Black British literature .
+She has published a number of articles on the subject of African Diasporic Women’s literature and several books: I’m Not Your Mother’s Mammy: The Representation of the Domestic in Transatlantic Black Women’s Literature (Rutgers University Press, 2021), African American Women and the Classicists Tradition: Black Women Writers from Wheatley to Morrison (Palgrave 2007) and edited two collections on Zadie Smith: Critical Essays (Peter Lang 2008) and Zadie Smith Decoded (Peter Lang 2022) Walters is currently completing a book on black foster care in England.

 Selected Publications